FredericRP/Standard-Assets/ObjectPool/README.md

 # Object Pool & Inspector

 Use ObjectPool to instantiate game objects during loading time and not during gameplay.
-This version allows you to have multiple pools in your game.
+This version allows you to have multiple pools in your game, so you can have a global one that won't be destroyed between scenes, and some level-specific ones.

 ![object pool inspector](Documentation~/images/object_pool.png)

-## Usage
+### Usage

 1. Put the ObjectPool script in a game object that won't be destroyed during your game, and add the prefabs you want in the list in the inspector.
 Set the buffered amount, the default parent *(optional)*, and you're set.
 2. To retrieve an already instantiated game object and use it in your game, use